 Unlike ordinary partnerships, however, limited partnerships have two categories of partner: general partners and limited partners.
 General partners are responsible for managing the firm’s business, have unlimited liability for its debts and obligations, and have authority to bind the firm.
 Limited partners, on the other hand, contribute capital to the firm and have limited liability up to the amount of capital they have contributed, but may not take an active role in the firm’s management.

 Limited partnerships are required to register at Companies House.
 Unlike limited liability partnerships (LLPs), however, English limited partnerships are not incorporated, and so do not have separate legal personality.
-Limited partnerships are subject to few filing requirements; in particular, they are not required to publish their accounts.
+Limited partnerships are subject to few filing requirements; in particular, in most cases, they are not required to publish their accounts.
+(A limited partnership’s accounts must be filed only if each of its general partners is a limited company, an unlimited company each of whose members is a limited company, a Scottish partnership each of whose members is a limited company, or a Scottish limited partnership each of whose general partners is a limited company.)

 In recent decades, limited partnerships have become widely used for private equity and venture capital funds; it was estimated in 2003 that about 64% of English limited partnerships were used as investment fund vehicles.

 The limited partnership structure has several advantages for investment funds.
-It allows investors to participate, as limited partners, without taking an active role in fund management; the limited partners benefit from limited liability; the accounts and any limited partnership agreement are not made public; and limited partnerships are transparent to tax, so that each limited partner is taxed directly.
+It allows investors to participate, as limited partners, without taking an active role in fund management; the limited partners benefit from limited liability; any limited partnership agreement and, in many cases, the firm’s accounts are not made public; and limited partnerships are transparent to tax, so that each limited partner is taxed directly.

 Private equity and venture capital funds typically have a rather complex structure.
 As well a general partner (usually a limited company or limited liability partnership), which will be responsible for running the limited partnership, there may also be a managing partner to manage the firm’s investments.